netzob/netzob/README.rst

 * python-setuptools
 * gtk3

-We also highly recommand to install the following additional dependencies :
+We also highly recommend to install the following additional dependencies:

 * python-babel (for the translations)
 * python-sphinx (for the documentation